fandigunawan/hardening-importer/README.md

 ## Advanced usage

-You can run `hardening-import --help` to get more detailed usage instructions.
+You can run `hardening import --help` to get more detailed usage instructions.